Cosmetology Instructor Training Programs and Schools

 Many programs also require work experience.
 You'll most likely need 1-2 years of practical experience working as a licensed cosmetologist to meet admission and graduation requirements for a cosmetology instructor training program.

 If you choose a certificate program, you'll usually take a combination of instructor preparation and business courses specifically tailored to the cosmetology industry.
-Instructor preparation might include training in the basic principles of teaching, learning theory, teaching methods, lesson plan preparation, classroom management and evaluation methods.
 Cosmetology business courses might include cosmetology laws and regulations, salon management and record keeping.
+You might also find some of the following course topics in your program:

-In addition to the types of courses found in certificate curricula, associate's degree programs include general and specific cosmetology instruction theory.
-You might also need to take a personal health course.
-Many programs include education in small business management and clinic operation.
+In addition to the types of courses found in certificate curricula, associate's degree programs, like an Associate of Applied Science in Cosmetology Instruction, include general and specific cosmetology instruction theory.
+Many programs share similar curricula.
+Consider some of these topics you may cover in your associate's degree program: